 Irina Razumovskaya was born in 1990 in Leningrad, USSR.
 Being entranced by art at the age of five, when she entered the Kustodiev Art School, her journey towards her art practice has not stopped ever since.
-Throughout her school and university years, Irina participated in Art History lecture program in the Hermitage Museum, which served to strengthen her fascination with the fine art, archaeology and ceramics.
+Throughout her school and university years, Irina participated in Art History lecture programs in the Hermitage Museum, which served to strengthen her fascination with fine art, archaeology and ceramics.
 In 2015, Irina was admitted to the Royal College of Art in London for her MA in Ceramics and Glass, she graduated in 2017.

 Her main form of artistic expression is ceramics and painting.
 Her art works have been a part of various international competitions, curated exhibitions, residencies and symposiums and have been exhibited across the world.

 Hi Irina!
 Where are you writing from?
 What are your plans today?

 Hi!
 I am writing this interview on a plane, on my way to Hungary.
 I was invited to participate in the international ceramic symposium ‘celebration’.
 It’s held in the Kecskemet Ceramic centre to celebrate their 40 years.
 My plan is to land in Budapest, reach the ceramic centre, and hopefully meet some artists, as there are few people I know from previous residencies, I am super excited to meet them!

 Your ceramic works are very unique, some of them are crafted to give a brittle effect.
 How did you develop this style?

 This idea came to me unexpectedly.
 As you know, many immigrants turn to their cultural origins only when they live abroad long enough .
 The same thing happened to me.
 I was never too fond of Russian “cliché” cultural attributes – all these troikas, samovars and vodkas.
 They reminded me of all the bad things I did not like about my culture, therefore I haven’t ever tackled Russian themes in my work.